-FSNV generated a profit after tax of EUR 9.5 million in 2016 against EUR 13.2 million in 2015.
-The company generates income from the Group financing business.
-Interest surplus amounted to EUR 14.4 million (2015: EUR 20.0 million) due to reduced financing out of own equity.
-In 2016, the shareholder contributed EUR 400 million to the share premium reserve while EUR 501 million were repaid (2015: contribution EUR 731 million, repayment EUR 260 million).
+FSNV generated a profit after tax of EUR 7.2 million in 2017 against EUR 9.5 million in 2016.
+The Company generates income from the Group financing business.
+Interest surplus amounted to EUR 11.1 million (2016: EUR 14.4 million) due to reduced financing needs of group companies.